tooGeeks/playnloot/README.md

 ## About The Project

 playnloot is a react.js based Web App developed by us to host E-Sports Tournaments, where players can sign-up, buy coins to participate in tournaments hosted on on our Web App and win coins, converted them into real money!
+Plus, players can list their own hosted match too on our platform!

+> Playnloot: Made by the PUBG Players, for the PUBG Players!

 ### Built With